 2. If you haven’t bought your domain yet, you can also register it now.
 The good thing: You get one domain for free with Bluehost!
 No additional costs!
 In case you have already registered your domain, simply insert it here.

 3. Fill in your personal details.

 4. Choose your package.
 The more months you pick, the cheaper your hosting plan gets.
-You can also add other components to your plan if you wish.

 5. Decide if you want to pay by credit card or PayPal and insert your details.